xinaesthete/suda_hugo/content/projects/kalalasi-health-centre/mhairis-visit-to-kalalasi-as-a-medical-student/index.md

 ---
-title: "Mhairi’s Elective visit to Kalalasi as a medical student, Summer 2010 – SUDA"
+title: "Mhairi’s Elective visit to Kalalasi as a medical student, Summer 2010"
 #slug: "index"
 ---